 Here are eight ways to reduce your expenses:

 Not only can you make healthy, homemade treats cheaper than the designer store-bought ones, you can often whip up a batch with ingredients you already have laying around.
 Since there are no preservatives, you’ll need to refrigerate or freeze your homemade dog treats to keep them from going stale.

 If you haven’t noticed, we’ve got a ton of different dog treat recipes you can try.

-Believe it or not, it can be the cheaper way to go.
-Keeping your fingers crossed is not the most effective way to ensure your dog’s heath.
+Believe it or not, it can be a cheaper way to go.
+Keeping your fingers crossed is not the most effective way to ensure your dog’s health.
 You don’t know what health crises the future is going to bring.
 X-rays, surgery, infections, cuts and emergency treatment – the bills start to add up.

 You can also sign up at sites such as Coupaw and Doggyloot.
 These sites offer daily, weekly and monthly sales… but make sure only to purchase the things you really need and check to see how much it will cost to ship the items.

 Make brushing your dog’s teeth part of your daily routine.
 Keeping those chompers clean helps to promote good overall health.
 And daily brushing will mean you won’t have to take your dog to the vets for expensive dental exams and plaque removal.
 Dog toothbrushes and toothpaste are available at most pet stores.

 If you’re an experienced dog owner, you can train your dog at home and skip the expensive classes.
 Consistency is important, so training should be part of your daily or weekly routine.

 There are plenty of online resources and books from the library that can help you develop a training program.
 And if you’re a first-time owner, many vets and trainers offer affordable basic obedience classes – this will help you avoid hiring a private trainer if your dog develops unmanageable behaviors in the future.